minetest/minetest/doc/lua_api.md

 Randomly chooses a location and generates a cluster of ore.

-If `noise_params` is specified, the ore will be placed if the 3D perlin noise at that point is greater than the `noise_threshold`, giving the ability to create a non-equal distribution of ore.
+If `noise_params` is specified, the ore will be placed if the 3D value noise at that point is greater than the `noise_threshold`, giving the ability to create a non-equal distribution of ore.

 ### `sheet`

-Creates a sheet of ore in a blob shape according to the 2D perlin noise described by `noise_params` and `noise_threshold`.
+Creates a sheet of ore in a blob shape according to the 2D value noise described by `noise_params` and `noise_threshold`.
 This is essentially an improved version of the so-called "stratus" ore seen in some unofficial mods.